y3owk1n/fish-x/README.md

 ## Contributions

 Feel free to contribute by opening issues, suggesting enhancements, or submitting pull requests.
-We welcome your feedback and ideas to make `fish-x` even more powerful!
+We value your feedback and ideas to enhance the capabilities of `fish-x` further!

 ## License